 These roasted chickpeas are perfect as croutons to accompany creams or soups, both cold and hot, or salads, to substitute for the bread croutons that you buy at the supermarket which usually carry unhealthy refined ingredients.

-You can also serve them as an aperitif together with vegetables and cheeses.
+You can also serve them as an aperitif together with vegetables and cheese.

 They also make the perfect healthy portable snack.
 You just have to put them in a plastic bag.
 They won’t take up much space in your bag, break or make a mess.